Aalavandhaan/sponsor-agent/README.md

 Company websites, contact forms, LinkedIn pages, and partnership pages are not treated as email substitutes.

+Sponsor Agent solves the biggest bottleneck in event organizing by replacing hours of manual LinkedIn stalking and cold emailing with a highly scalable, automated pipeline.

+By leveraging serverless AWS architecture, the platform guarantees lightning-fast processing speeds and ironclad data security, ensuring organizer data remains private and protected.

+The unique combination of live web grounding and strict verification eliminates the "hallucination problem" common in other AI tools, delivering unparalleled accuracy.

+Ultimately, this platform empowers organizers to scale their outreach effortlessly, securing higher-tier sponsorships in a fraction of the time.

 ~By
 Team Doppenheimer
 Built during the WeMakeDevs First Commit Hackathon.